“Seed funding has become the ‘participation award’ of startups.”

 I have personally witnessed relatively quick Seed funding for concepts that a moment of intellectual pause on behalf of the new mass of investors would clearly scream that there is no path toward a return, much less the multi-X returns that serious Angels and VCs seek.

 What an amazing time to start a business!
 Anything goes!
 This is great!…isn’t it?

 The current startup environment reminds me of modern youth sports.
 The days of recognizing talent and hard work as a way to set yourself apart are diminishing.
 Parents and athletic clubs alike seek to shield fledgling athletes from the pain of defeat.
 We want every child to feel like a winner where dreams come true; even the overweight, 4’2″ video game player who doesn’t feel the need to practice beyond NBA 2k15 is convinced that he just might be the next Michael Jordan.
 We prop up this misplaced confidence with useless accolades like participation awards.
 From the outside looking in, we all know this Jordan wannabe will have to face heartbreak sooner or later, yet we allow his mental misstep to continue.

 That’s why we created FundingSage.
 If you have what it takes, we want you to be successful – your success translates to our success.
-This site is filled with resources and tools to help you navigate ongoing rounds of funding and target your efforts efficiently.
 As Seneca said, “Luck is what happens when preparation meets opportunity” – good luck.

 Looking for investors for you startup?
 Try TurboFunder’s Startup Search Tools!